SolarArbiter/SolarArbiter.github.io/faq.md

   0045, lead time to start = 75 minutes to represent the start of the CAISO real time market window.
 The flexibility is powerful but a bit confusing.

+- Q. Can I use Solar Forecast Arbiter for resource assessment?

+  A. Yes, if you're willing to ignore a couple of word choices.
+The Solar Forecast Arbiter ultimately compares one time series against another.
+  Typically, one time series is modeled (the forecast) and one time series is a measurement (ground irradiance or metered power).
+But if you consider the modeled irradiance to be a 0 lead time forecast then you can easily use the Arbiter to compute metrics against ground observations.
+Or you may choose to evaluate a forecast against another modeled irradiance product (e.g. NSRDB, SolarAnywhere, etc).
+Refactoring the forecast-specific data model to support a more generic modeled time series and thus avoid the word choice problems would be great but also a substantial amount of work.

 ## Dashboard
 {: .anchor }
 ---